-This is the second entry in a three part series covering various strategic and functional aspects of design systems.
+This is the second entry in a two-part series covering various strategic and functional aspects of design systems.

 The challenges discussed in this entry are specifically relevant to individuals that have roles in engineering leadership, user interface architecture, and design systems engineering.